 B. The permitted use may include any of the following:

-(1) Storage of horse vans for conveying or vanning of horses as may be accessory to the principal use.
+(1) Storage of horse vans for transporting horses as may be accessory to the principal use.

 (2) Sale or rental of horses for use by public by the hour, day, month or year.